medic/cht-docs/content/en/apps/guides/tasks/query-task-data.md

 ;
 ```

-For convenience, here is the task definition from the _First Assessment_ in Part 2:
+For convenience, here is the task definition from the _First Assessment_ task in the tutorial:

 ```javascript
 module.exports = [{